-The Prime Minister, Justin Trudeau, today issued the following statement to mark the International Day of the Girl:
+The Prime Minister, Justin Trudeau, today issued the following statement on the International Day of the Girl: